LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/troubleshooting-messaging-set-up-management.md

 Conditions:

-* If Facebook messages were coming into the account previously but are no longer being routed to LiveEngage.
+* If Facebook messages were coming into the account previously but are no longer being routed to the Conversational Cloud.
 * The account has not made any changes to their configuration.
 * LivePerson Support verified that the account’s messaging gateway configuration and page tokens are valid.
 * Support is able to log into the account with the messaging gateway user.

 ### Solution:

-* LivePerson Support unsubscribed and resubscribed the account’s mobile application to the Liveperson Facebook connector and routing began working again immediately.
+* LivePerson Support unsubscribed and resubscribed the account’s mobile application to the LivePerson Facebook connector and routing began working again immediately.
 * LivePerson reported this to Facebook.

 ## Why aren’t automatic offline messages triggering during “off shift” hours?